 An institutional self-study indicated the need to strengthen the college library and information resources, leading to construction of the Library and Information Technology Center in 1994-95.
 In 2001, the $9.5 million Lamberti Recreation Center opened, featuring three multipurpose courts and a six-lane, 200-meter indoor track.
 In 2004, BVU dedicated the state-of-the-art, 70,000-square foot Estelle Siebens Science Center.
 Four years later, renovations to the old science building were completed and the building was rededicated as the Social Sciences & Art Hall with an attached Center for Ceramics and Sculpture.
 In 2012, a major renovation of Pierce/White residence halls was completed, including new furniture, upgraded lighting, a multipurpose space, elevator, and a new entrance.

 Throughout the years, BVU has recognized needs and trends and adapted to meet them.
 In the mid-70s, the institution opened its first satellite location to help serve the needs of non-traditional students who could not attend classes in Storm Lake.
 Today, there are locations across the state of Iowa, as well as an online program for expanded learning opportunities.
 Graduate students benefit from several online options as well.
 In 2000, BVU became the nation’s first “wireless community” by providing laptops to all full-time students and faculty on the Storm Lake campus with the ability to connect to the campus-wide wireless network.
 Since then, BVU has built on civic engagement opportunities to create a greater atmosphere for community and campus service and involvement.
 Students have learned what it means to be global citizens and travel the world through professor-led academic ventures.
-Students also benefit from marching and pep band programs, as well as the Institute for Agriculture, Food, and Resource management feature programs in ag-business and ag-science, which began in 2019.
+Students also benefit from marching and pep band programs, as well as the Institute for Agriculture, which began in 2019.